baier233/x64dbg/docs/introduction/Formatting.md

 # String Formatting

-This section explains the simple string formatter built into x64dbg.
+This section explains the simple string formatter built into MARENOL.

 The basic syntax is `{?:expression}` where `?` is the optional type of the [expression](./Expressions.md).
 To output `{` or `}` in the result, escape them as `{{` or `}}`.